chucan1312/dsci-final-project-2024w1/README.md

 # 📊 Final Data Science Project

 This repository contains the final project for a Data Science course, originally developed in a Jupyter Notebook environment using R. This project analyzes whether player experience can predict monthly playtime on a Minecraft research server used by UBC's PLAI lab to train embodied AI agents.
-The project involves a data-driven investigation, applying key techniques such as data wrangling, visualization, and modeling.
+The project involves a data-driven investigation, applying key techniques such as data wrangling, KNN regression modeling and visualization.

 ## 📁 Contents